Browse Articles

 Child/Nested Routes

 Sometimes you need to render one or more components on request on a component.
 In that case, child/nested routing helps us.
-This is a powerful feature in Angular router to render child/nested components using the route.
+This is a powerful feature in Angular router to render child/nested components in Angular using the route.

 Configuring Child/Nested Routes